When Directors Can Be Personally Liable On Company Insolvency

-A director of a company that is wound up because it is insolvent can be made personally liable for such of its debts as the court sees fit, if there has been ‘wrongful trading’.
+When a company enter into insolvency, there is the chance that the directors will face allegations of personal liability.
+Directors of companies in insolvency can be held personally liable for such of its debts as the court sees fit, if there has been ‘wrongful trading’.

 The aim of the wrongful trading laws is to make directors of companies that are getting into financial trouble, who might otherwise try to trade out of trouble, stop and think carefully about whether they are being over-optimistic about the company’s prospects.